merlinz165/Palladio-Editors-VSCode/README.md

 This repository aims to automatically generate an Eclipse Che workspace template supporting Palladio domain-specific language(DSL).

-It consists of a [Palladio DSL support extension for VS Code](./vscode-palladio) and the corresponding [Eclipse devfile generator](./palladio-devfiles).
+It consists of a [Palladio DSL support extension for VS Code](./vscode-palladio) and the corresponding [Eclipse Che devfile generator](./palladio-devfiles).

 This project is based on the [Palladio Language Server](https://github.com/PalladioSimulator/Palladio-Addons-TextBasedModelGenerator).